michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_5_HTML.md

 <hr>
 ```

-You cannot complete your final project without completing this tutorial.
-So, just for record keeping, please send the template as an .html file to Michelle at mam2518@columbia.edu.
+To complete this tutorial, please send the template as an .html file to Michelle at mam2518@columbia.edu.
 Fill in:

 * your name,
 * a tentative project title, and